WPMedia/themes-lerna-playground/README.md

 - Can't override `npm run version` as it's `lerna ERR! lifecycle "version" errored in "lerna-monorepo-practice", exiting 1`

 ### `npm run lerna-version:canary`

+UPDATE: this is not what we want.
+This does not publish to canary tag (https://github.com/JackHowa/lerna-monorepo-components/runs/3125908320?check_suite_focus=true)

 - Increment the prerelease version once forward with canary ahead of `release:canary`
 - note: `If you have any packages with a prerelease version number (e.g. 2.0.0-beta.3) and you run lerna version with and a non-prerelease bump (major, minor, or patch), it will publish those previously pre-released packages as well as the packages that have changed since the last release.` https://github.com/lerna/lerna/tree/main/commands/version#prerelease